eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 Once the AMQP 0.9.1 client signals that the message was acknowledged by the AMQP 0.9.1 broker, the following information is mapped to the automatically created [acknowledement](protocol-specification-acks.html#acknowledgement):
 * Acknowledgement.status:
-   * will be `200` the message was successfully ACKed by the AMQP 0.9.1 broker
+   * will be `200` when the message was successfully ACKed by the AMQP 0.9.1 broker
-   * will be `501` when the AMQP 0.9.1 broker does not support publisher confirms
+   * will be `400` when the AMQP 0.9.1 broker does not support publisher confirms
    * will be `503` when the AMQP 0.9.1 broker negatively confirmed receiving a message
 * Acknowledgement.value:
    * will be missing for status `200`